-What I will concentrate on, however, is the high ISO noise comparison in a low-light environment.
+Let’s take a look at high ISO noise comparisons in a low-light environment between Nikon D300 and D90.
 I ran two quick tests – one with an external flash and one without.
 Both tests are performed on a sturdy tripod, with timed exposure to prevent camera vibrations.
 Both Nikon D300 and Nikon D90 were set exactly the same way, shot in manual mode with Nikkor 50mm f/1.4G at f/5.6.
 Exposures were exactly the same in both cameras, depending on ISO value.
 Shot both in RAW (Active D-Lighting off, High ISO NR Normal), then imported into Lightroom, cropped and exported with “Camera Standard” camera profile.
 The rest of the data is available via EXIF on the files to those who are interested in technical details.

 D90 ISO 800 Test 1:

 D300 ISO 800 Test 1:

 D90 ISO 1600 Test 1: